Antala/jean-type-check/README.md

 - **constructor**: `Function`, The constructor function

 **Returns**
-- `Boolean` -  True, if all elements have the same type, false otherwise
+- `Boolean` -  True, if all elements have the same instance, false otherwise

 ### TypeCheck.isInstanceOf(child, parent)